St. Mary’s Emergency Services is a 45-bed unit that offers state-of-the-art, quality care by staff members specially trained in emergency medicine.

 St. Mary’s has been nationally recognized for its commitment and success in implementing a higher standard of care for heart attack patients.
 St. Mary’s Medical Center has received Chest Pain Center accreditation with PCI (Percutaneous Coronary Intervention) from the American College of Cardiology and is also one of only 225 hospitals nationwide to receive the American College of Cardiology’s NCDR Chest Pain ̶ MI Registry Platinum Performance Achievement Award.

-St. Mary’s Primary Stroke Center is the only program of its type in the Tri-State with a disease-specific certification from the Joint Commission on Accreditation of Healthcare Organizations.
+St. Mary’s Copmprehensive Stroke Center is the only program of its type in the Tri-State with a Comprehensive Stroke Certification from the Healthcare Facilities Accreditation Program (HFAP), a national independent accreditation organization recognized by the Centers for Medicare and Medicaid Services (CMS).
 The center provides immediate care for patients with stroke symptoms, which can help reduce the effects and risk of long-term disability.
 When a patient arrives in St. Mary’s Emergency Room with stroke symptoms, a “stroke alert” is called and the stroke team organizes.
 These highly trained professionals are dedicated to the prevention, diagnosis and treatment of strokes.

 To ensure confidentiality, patient care rooms in Emergency Services are private.
 Each room features monitors for patient vital signs, computers for bedside registration, chairs for visitors and flat-screen televisions.
 The department also has a family support room where family members can go for physician consultations and private discussions, including spiritual support.